JabRef

 If you encounter any errors that are related to wrong, erroneous, corrupt or vanished data in your library file or simply unintended behavior that has unknown causes, the first thing that is advised to do, is to find and make use of your backups.

-2. Find and select all backups files (the .bak files).
+2. Find and select all (the .bak files).

 3. Copy the backup files to a safe, but different location.
 (Basically, create a backup of the backups.
 This step is very important, as each 20 seconds, after a change to the library, the current state of the library is saved to a .bak file, but JabRef at most stores 10 backup files and if you continue to work with your original library file (.bib), eventually JabRef will overwrite your old backup files)